Whitehorse Waterfront Trolley: Stops

-Until 2018, it ran daily from noon until four o'clock.
-A complete trip, viewing all stations, took approximately 15 minutes.
-The car is stored in a roundhouse/train shed at 1127 First Avenue (end of Wood Street).
+Until 2018, the streetcar ran daily from noon until 4:00.
+A complete trip took approximately 15 minutes.
+The car is stored in a roundhouse/train shed at 1127 First Avenue, at the end of Wood Street.

-Cancellation of service
+Discontinuation of service

 While repairs to the track aimed to have service resumed by mid-summer 2018, it was announced the trolley would not operate in the 2018 season.
 In April 2018, the Yukon Government announced they would cease funding the trolley due to its financial burden.
 Shortly after, in June 2019, track infrastructure was still deteriorating and considered a hazard.
 One month later, near the end of July 2019, due to concerns about deteriorating timber that covered street-running areas, these sections were lifted.

 Revival

 On June 14, 2024, the service was reintroduced on a shorter stretch, from Roundhouse to Rotary Park.
 In summer, the timetable is Tuesday to Friday, noon to 4 pm, along with various special evening events.
-Autumn timetable being Saturdays only, noon to 3pm.
+Autumn timetable is Saturdays only, noon to 3pm.

 Car 531 details

 The car originally served the trolley/streetcar system of Lisbon, Portugal, from 1925 to 1978.
-In 1978, it was sold along with car 530 by CCFL to the Lake Superior Railroad Museum in Duluth.
-In 1999, it was sold to Whitehorse and restored by Historic Railway Restoration of Arlington, WA.
+In 1978, it was sold along with car 530 by Companhia de Carris de Ferro de Lisboa (Carris, or CCFL), in Lisbon, to the Lake Superior Railroad Museum in Duluth.
+In 1999, it was sold to Whitehorse and restored by Historic Railway Restoration of Arlington, Washington.

-The trolley is a narrow gauge vehicle and ran on the track built for the White Pass and Yukon Route.
+The trolley is a narrow gauge vehicle and runs on track built for the White Pass and Yukon Route.
 It has a capacity of 24 passengers.
-This single-truck (4-wheels on 2-axles), double-ended trolley car was previously owned by Lake Superior Railroad Museum, which still owns sister car 530, and both cars were originally used by Companhia de Carris de Ferro de Lisboa (Carris) in Lisbon, Portugal.
+This single-truck (four wheels on two axles), double-ended trolley car was previously owned by the Lake Superior Railroad Museum, which still owns sister car 530.